The best free standing punching bag is an invaluable asset for anyone looking to train at home.

 As I mentioned earlier, the number one downfall of using a floor standing heavy bag is how easily they’re knocked over.
 As such, the size and weight of the bag will have a direct impact on how much force it can withstand.

-Bigger free standing bags will be able to withstand more power without toppling over.
+Bigger bags will be able to withstand more power without toppling over.
 If getting a smaller bag is your only option, make sure it has a wide base that can be filled with sand and water.

 Top tip: Only fill your base with sand once you’re happy with its location.
 Moving your bag with sand inside is incredibly difficult and is a lot harder to drain.
-Use water first until you’re happy with where your free standing bag is placed.
+Use water first until you’re happy with where your bag is placed.

 Different Types of Free Standing Punching Bags